VisitRome.com

 This provides sufficient time for check-in, security checks, and any unforeseen delays.

-Take advantage of the airport's well-designed check-in counters, where staff can assist you or you can use self-service kiosks for a more streamlined experience.
+Take advantage of the airport's well-designed check-in counters, where staff can assist you or you can use self-service kiosks for a more streamlined visit.
 Consider checking in online before your arrival to further expedite the process, allowing you more time to see the airport's amenities.

-"Navigating Rome's airports can be seamless if you opt for the Leonardo Express train to Termini Station—it’s a direct route that avoids traffic and offers a scenic glimpse of the city's outskirts.
+"Navigating Rome's airports can be seamless if you opt for the Leonardo Express train to Termini Station—it’s a direct route that avoids traffic and has a scenic glimpse of the city's outskirts.
 For those preferring a taxi, be aware of fixed rates that protect you from sudden surcharges."

 Giovanni Rossi - Travel Consultant and Italy Specialist